 Now that your listing is set up and accurate, you’re going to want to learn how to make it optimized for both the search engine and customers who are searching for you.

-An optimized Google listing causes a business to be considered 2.7x more reputable than a business without an optimized listing.
+An optimized Google listings is important for building and improving your online presence.
+This means that a business with an optimized listing will be considered 2.7x more reputable than a business without an optimized listing.
 It also increases purchase conversion rates by up to 7x.
 How’s that for a motivation to optimize your Google listing?

 So how should you optimize your Google My Business listing?
 Here are a few tips.